oxidecomputer/progenitor/README.md

 This will produce a package in the specified directory.

+Options `--license` and `--registry-name` may also be used to improve metadata before publishing the static crate.

 The output will use the published `progenitor-client` crate by default if progenitor was built from a released version.
 However, when using progenitor built from the repository, the `progenitor-client` will be inlined into the